AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/sendgrid-file-limitation.md

 feature: Deploy, Marketing Tools
 role: Developer, Admin
 ---
-# [!DNL SendGrid limitation] on Adobe Commerce Cloud
+# [!DNL SendGrid limitation] for Adobe Commerce Cloud

 This article provides some workarounds to the [!DNL SendGrid limitation] on Adobe Commerce on Cloud infrastructure.